Ijames and the Cardinals open BIG EAST action this weekend against Cincinnati

 Chris Lemonis served eight seasons as an assistant coach with the Louisville baseball program working as the Cardinals' recruiting coordinator and hitting coach.
 He left Louisville following the 2014 season when he was hired as the head coach at Indiana University.

-Lemonis, having completed his seventh season with the Cardinals, employs an aggressive hitting philosophy that he shares with McDonnell, and had an immediate impact with the Cardinals as U of L won a school-record 47 games on its way to the College World Series in Omaha in 2007, followed that with a BIG EAST Tournament title in 2008 and then added another NCAA Super Regional appearance and its first ever BIG EAST regular-season title in 2009.
+Lemonis, hired by McDonnell prior to the 2007 season, and had an immediate impact with the Cardinals as U of L won a school-record 47 games on its way to the College World Series in Omaha during that record-setting first season, followed that with a BIG EAST Tournament title in 2008 and then added another NCAA Super Regional appearance and its first ever BIG EAST regular-season title in 2009.
 In 2010, Louisville won a second straight BIG EAST regular-season title and a school record 50 games, earned its first ever national seed (#7) for the NCAA Championships and hosted a second straight NCAA Regional at Jim Patterson Stadium.
 While making the transition to the new BBCOR bats, the Cardinals advanced to the NCAA Regional final in Tucson in 2012 while winning another BIG EAST regular season title before returning to Omaha and the CWS during a record-setting 2013 season in Louisville.